Trial & Appellate Advocacy Concentration Courses

 The approved Trial and Appellate Advocacy Concentration courses are described below.
 In order to successfully complete the Trial and appellate Advocacy Concentration, students must take a minimum of twenty three (23) credits in the following approved Trial and Appellate Advocacy Concentration courses, including the five (5) required courses and the required clinical or externship program.

-Please note that not all courses are offered each semester and plan accordingly.
+Note that not all courses are offered each semester and some may not be offered each year.
+Please plan accordingly.

 A. Core Courses